 We both fully enjoyed the whole experience at Veeno, the service was wonderful and attentive at all times.
 And it was enjoyable to learn more about both how the different wines were made as well as stories behind different foods (world war II cave stored cheese anyone?).
 We’ve already got plans to revisit with friends, hopefully in December around Ben’s birthday, but if not we’ll be revisiting some time in the early new year.
 I think the whole experience was fantastic value for money, I’d say in terms of glasses of wines they equated to a small glass, each, with the platter, dessert wines and dessert I think just shy of £27 is a fantastic price.

 Veeno has bars up and down the country and I’d thoroughly recommend this as place to enjoy a more sophistiated night out as a date or with friends and family.
 Thank you for inviting us along, I’ll be back to try the wine cocktails soon, There’s an Italian Prosecco Mojito with my name waiting on it!
+Massive thank you to Veeno Leicester for having us, we had a delightful time and you were perfect hosts.

 Experience gifted in exchange for an honest review.
 Review based on our experience.